 Our audit committee is composed of Messrs.
-Jordan, Pourdad and Vincent, and, assuming Mr. Goldberg is elected, will consist of Messrs.
-Goldberg, Jordan and Vincent after the Annual Meeting.
-Mr. Pourdad is the chair of our audit committee and, assuming Mr. Goldberg is elected at the Annual Meeting, will be Mr. Goldberg.
+Goldberg, Jordan and Vincent.
+Mr. Goldberg is the chair of our audit committee.
 Each member of our audit committee is financially literate.
 Our board of directors has determined that each member of our audit committee is independent within the meaning of the Nasdaq director independence standards and applicable rules of the SEC for audit committee members.
-Our board of directors has also determined that each of Messers.
-Pourdad and Goldberg is as an "audit committee financial expert" under the rules of the SEC.
+Our board of directors has also determined that Mr. Goldberg is as an "audit committee financial expert" under the rules of the SEC.